AMAN1572003/new/README.md

 This model is trained on data of 1000 patients and predicts the chances of getting lung cancer under specified conditions.
-In this project Support Vector Classifier(linear) has been used and model has achieved 100% of accuracy.
+In this project Support Vector Classifier(linear) has been used and model has achieved 100% of accuracy.This project also deals with exploratory data analysis (EDA).